How to Get Your CDL License: What to Know Before Trying

 What Are the DMV Requirements to Get Your CDL License?

-CDL licensing requirements vary from state to state.
+The requirements to get your CDL license vary from state to state.
 According to the Mississippi Department of Public Safety , a valid Mississippi driver’s license and a valid Mississippi CDL learner’s permit (sometimes called a commercial learner’s permit or CLP) is required to take the CDL road test.
 The class of CDL learner’s permit must match the class of CDL road test.

-To obtain a CLP or CDL, states may also require drivers to:
+To get a CLP or CDL, states may also require drivers to:

 - Provide supporting identification, including a social security card, Medicare ID care, military ID card or passport